Haskell: Haskell 98

 In late 1997, the series culminated in Haskell 98, intended to specify a stable, minimal, portable version of the language and an accompanying standard library for teaching, and as a base for future extensions.
 The committee expressly welcomed creating extensions and variants of Haskell 98 via adding and incorporating experimental features.

 In February 1999, the Haskell 98 language standard was originally published as The Haskell 98 Report.
 In January 2003, a revised version was published as Haskell 98 Language and Libraries: The Revised Report.
 The language continues to evolve rapidly, with the Glasgow Haskell Compiler (GHC) implementation representing the current de facto standard.

 Haskell 2010

 In early 2006, the process of defining a successor to the Haskell 98 standard, informally named Haskell Prime, began.
 This was intended to be an ongoing incremental process to revise the language definition, producing a new revision up to once per year.
 The first revision, named Haskell 2010, was announced in November 2009 and published in July 2010.

-Haskell 2010 added several well-used and uncontroversial features previously enabled via compiler-specific flags.
+Haskell 2010 added several features previously enabled via compiler-specific flags.